 TIP 2: Read the description of the class that you’re attending to ensure that it’s the right fit for you.

-My membership was never used and my first impression of Yoga was horrible.
+Not surprisingly, I never used my membership and my first impression of yoga was horrible.

-This “mistake” was eye opening!
-From this class, I learned that Yoga was so much more than what I initially was exposed to.
+That “mistake” was eye opening!
+From that class, I learned that yoga was so much more than what I initially was exposed to.

 TIP 3: Ask questions.

 If there’s something in particular you want to work on or try, ask which classes will cover those areas.
-There are many types of Yoga classes that you can attend – not just one!
+There are so many types of yoga classes that you can attend – not just one!